-We present in the paper two possible sequence-to-sequence alignment algorithms.
-One is a direct gradient-based sequence-to-sequence alignment algorithm and the other is a feature-based sequence-to-sequence alignment algorithm.
+sequence-to-sequence alignment algorithm.
 Both algorithms receive as input two video sequences and simultaneously estimate the spatial and temporal transformation between the two sequences.
-The current implementations assume parametric transformations in space and time.
+The current implementations assume parametric transformations in space and in time.
 However, the concept of sequence-to-sequence alignment is more general and is not limited to the particular algorithms or implementations described in this paper.
 Possible extensions of these algorithms to more complex models are also briefly sketched.

-The rest of the paper is organized as follows: Section 2 formulates the problem of sequence-to-sequence alignment.
-Section 3 presents two sequence-to-sequence alignment algorithms (the feature-based and the direct-based).
+The rest of the paper is organized as follows: In Section 2 we formulate the problem of sequence-to-sequence alignment.
+In Section 3 we present two sequence-to-sequence alignment algorithms (the feature-based and the direct-based).
 Section 4 discusses the properties of sequence-to-sequence alignment, and Section 5 describes potential applications of sequence-to-sequence alignment.